cognusion/AllHandsOnDeck/README.md

 # AllHandsOnDeck
-All Hands On Deck (aka "all") is a simple orchestration system for Linux, written in Go.
+All Hands On Deck (aka "all") is a simple orchestration system for Linux (although you can run it *from* any platform that supports Go), written in Go.
 Commands are executed in parallelish, as are workflows (commands within a workflow are executed serially)

 **This documentation is pretty awful.**